zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Giorgio says, “Maybe a horse ready to be put out to  pasture!”
 Giorgio then makes a joke about this expression.
 When a horse is old a nd can no longer be used for riding or racing, we may put that horse “out to pas ture” (pasture).
 “Pasture” is land that cattle or horses eat off of.
 It’s an area  on a farm where you can put the animals because they can eat what is growing out of  the ground.

 “To put a horse out to pasture” means to retire the  horse, to no longer use the horse, to let the horse live the rest of its days –  live the rest of its life – just eating food and not doing anything.
 It’s another expressio n for “retiring” someone.
-Giorgio is making a joke here, saying that Amy isn’ t healthy as a horse unless she means an old horse, a sick horse – a horse that  is no longer healthy anymore, really.
+Giorgio is making a joke here, saying that Amy isn’ thealthy as a horse unless she means an old horse, a sick horse – a horse that  is no longer healthy anymore, really.

 Now let’s listen to the dialogue, this time at a normal speed.